Rhein Klassik, creating opportunities for musicians in Switzerland.

 Their support for the project has been unwavering.
 The generosity and trust shown by Franz and Michael from the Christkatholisches Kirche is a role model to us how a community can support each other during a crisis.

 The Evangelisches-Reformierte Kirchgemeinde has become a central part of Rhein Klassik.
 Eric has fully embraced the idea of Rhein Klassik, and enabled the initiative to continue the way it does today.
 I thank you so much for your kind spirit and love for music.

 Who is behind Rhein Klassik?

-My name is Christopher Jepson, and in 2010 I moved to Basel to take up the position of 2.
-Solo cellist of the Sinfonieorchester Basel after 2 years being part of the cello section of Deutsches Sinfonie Orchester, Berlin.
-For the last 8 years I have been playing as Solo Cello of the Gstaad Menuhin Festival, and engage often as guest solo cello in orchestras across Europe.
+Christopher Jepson moved to Basel in 2010 to take up the position of 2.
+Solo cellist of the Sinfonieorchester Basel and for the last 8 years has been playing as Solo Cello of the Gstaad Menuhin Festival.

-I have given masterclasses in conservatories in the UK, Chile and China, and have been invited as Professor at the British Isles Music Festival, where I am still on the board of trustees.
+He has given masterclasses in conservatories in the UK, Chile and China, and has been invited as Professor at the British Isles Music Festival, where he is still on the board of trustees.

-I saw the need to help my freelance colleagues, and decided to create this concert series with the hope of making a difference during this difficult period.
-My goal is to grow this initiative to become the leading ethical and sustainable classical music concert series, bringing the beauty of music to the people, whilst supporting musicians in need.
+“During the 2020 COVID-19 pandemic I was deeply disturbed by the lack of opportunities available for my freelance colleagues, and I quickly decided to organise concerts with their benefit in mind, in the hope of making a difference during this difficult period.
+My goal is to grow this initiative to become a leading ethical and sustainable classical music concert series, uniting the musical community, whilst bringing the beauty of music to the people.”